Waterfall Enrichment in Clay: The Complete Guide

 )

-This returns the first non-empty value—your best email.
+This returns the first non-empty value, which is your best email.

 - Filter out invalid results

-Based on testing across thousands of records, here are optimized waterfall sequences:
+Based on testing across thousands of records, and backed by Clay’s own independent benchmarks (which ranked Findymail #1 for email accuracy), here are the waterfall sequences we recommend:

 ↓